 Matlock Bath Illuminations

 4 daysMatlock Bath Illuminations is a fun-packed event featuring a spectacular parade of illuminated and decorated boats along the River Derwent.
 During the 8-week season Matlock Bath Venetian Boat Builders' Association decorate themed models with an array of coloured lights which are mounted on rowing boats and paraded along the River Derwent.
-Fireworks light up the skies around Matlock Bath in a multitude of colours.
 Join this fun weekend with an included day out to see the Autumn Colours of the Peak District.

 PRICE FROM ? £359 per person